quixio/quix-docs/docs/connect/kafka-to-aws-firewall-manager.md

 </div>
 </div>

-Quix helps you integrate Apache Kafka with Apache Airflow using pure Python.
+Quix helps you integrate Apache Kafka with AWS Firewall Manager using pure Python.

 Transform and pre-process data, with the new alternative to Confluent Kafka Connect, before loading it into a specific format, simplifying data lake house arthitectures, reducing storage and ownership costs and enabling data teams to achieve success for your business.

 ## AWS Firewall Manager

-AWS Firewall Manager is an essential tool for managing and enforcing security policies across your AWS environment.
-It allows you to centrally configure and manage firewalls, intrusion prevention systems, and other security features to protect your applications and data from unauthorized access.
-With AWS Firewall Manager, you can easily set up rules and policies to safeguard your resources, monitor security compliance, and respond quickly to security incidents.
-This powerful technology ensures that your AWS infrastructure remains secure and resilient against evolving threats.
+AWS Firewall Manager is a comprehensive security management service that allows users to centrally configure and manage AWS WAF rules across multiple accounts and resources.
+With AWS Firewall Manager, organizations can easily create and apply firewall rules, monitor compliance, and quickly respond to security threats.
+This technology provides a simplified way to enforce security policies and protect applications running on AWS.
+With its automated control and monitoring capabilities, AWS Firewall Manager helps streamline security management for organizations of all sizes.

 ## Integrations